nuuuwan/news_lk3_data/README.md

 Rividhanavi (Pvt) Ltd. is a consortium of shareholders, Lakdhanavi Ltd., Windforce PLC and The Blue Circle PTE Ltd of Singapore.
 Investment is expected to be USD 132 Million.

+US Supreme Court begins hearing case on whether to disqualify Trump from presidential election

 Civil society organisations condemn draconian laws; withdraw from Open Government Partnership

 Cops Suspended After Suspects Fall Ill While in Custody at Woulfendhal Station